sehlstrom/motop/README.md

   * *x* is a vector of design parameters; usually *x* represents some material property or a geometrical property, e.g. density or thickness,
   * *y{x}* is a state variable describing some response of the structure, e.g. the stress.

+## License
+motop is distributed under a BSD-style license.
+See the file COPYING for more information.